linuxaustralia/constitution_and_policies/event-checklist.md

 * [ ] Ensure all members of your team are [members of Linux Australia](https://www.linux.org.au/membership)
 * [ ] Request a new subcommittee be created by [emailing the Council](mailto:council@linux.org.au).
 An example of what should be included in the request is given below.
 * [ ] Meet with representatives from Linux Australia Council to discuss expectations regarding the amount of profit your event is expected to make.
+* [ ] Prepare a draft budget based on templates provided by Council
+* [ ] Provide the draft budget for review to Council
-* [ ] Provide the full names of the subcommittee members who will be responsible for financials for the subcommittee so that Linux Australia can ensure that these details are provided to Westpac correctly
+* [ ] Identify the subcommittee members who will be responsible for finances for the subcommittee.
+Ensure that each has a Westpac customer ID - if they don't, they'll need to visit a branch and obtain one.
+* [ ] Provide the information outlined in [Setting up financials](#Setting-up-financials) so that Linux Australia can set up access to Westpac accounts

 Once your Subcommittee is formed, then;

 * [ ] Undertake a walkthrough of Westpac and Xero for financial administration
-* [ ] Provide an event budget for review to Council
 * [ ] Ensure financial transactions are recorded diligently in Westpac and Xero, and that the two systems are reconciled promptly
 * [ ] Establish event infrastructure like website, registration system and payment gateway
 * [ ] Adopt an event Code of Conduct